Finding aid (Word)

 Captain Herrick has the American Defense Service Medal; American Campaign Medal; Asiatic-Pacific Campaign Medal with two stars; World War II Victory Medal; Navy Occupation Service Medal, Asia Clasp; China Service Medal; National Defense Service Medal; Korean Service Medal; Armed Forces Expeditionary Medal; and the United Nations Service Medal.

 Scope and Content Note

 The personal papers of Captain John Herrick contain information collected by the captain concerning America’s role in Gulf of Tonkin Incident as well as returning POWs.
-The majority of the documents within the collection pertain to the Tonkin Gulf Incident, with which Captain Herrick was intimately involved as the Commander, Destroyer Division ONE NINETY-TWO.
-Series I includes message traffic collected by the captain from the departments of Defense and State, as well as the Joint Chiefs of Staff, all of which relate to the Tokin Gulf Incident.
+The majority of the documents within the collection pertain to the Tonkin Gulf Incident, with which Captain Herrick was intimately involved as the Commander, Destroyer Division 192.
+Series I includes message traffic collected by the captain from the Departments of Defense and State, as well as the Joint Chiefs of Staff, all of which relate to the Tonkin Gulf Incident.

-Series II includes memoranda circulated in August 1964 concerning Tokin Gulf.
-Series III consists solely of After Action Reports from USS Maddox, Turner Joy and Destroyer Division ONE NINETY-TWO.
+Series II includes memoranda circulated in August 1964 concerning Tonkin Gulf.
+Series III consists solely of After Action Reports from USS Maddox, USS Turner Joy, and Destroyer Division 192.